Lady Dorothy Lygon: Biography

 During World War II, Lygon served as a Flight Officer in the Women's Auxiliary Air Force posted to Italy.
 After the war she moved to a farm in Gloucestershire.
 In the 1950s, she worked as social secretary at the British Embassy in Athens.
 In 1956, she moved to Istanbul, working as a governess.
-She then moved to the Greek island of Hydra.
+She then moved to the Hydra.
 In the 1960s she moved back to England and worked as an archivist at Christie's.

 In 1985, she married Robert Heber-Percy, the former companion/lover of the composer Lord Berners until the latter's death in 1950, when Robert inherited Faringdon House in Oxfordshire.
 They "parted amicably" a year later.
 She was instrumental in re-publishing in 2000 the lost work The Girls of Radcliff Hall.
 She died in 2001, aged 89.